sigma-1/headers-compat/README.md

 Some compatibility headers for converting BSD/Linux macros to their Darwin equivilents.
+To install:

+	make install